polluxparis/zebulon-table/README.md

     ...
   ]
 ```
-Rows can be added dynamically to the data set using the pushedData property.
-Changed data cells will be highlighted using the corresponding CSS.
+* a promise (from the server) that will be resolved as an array of objects.
+* an observable (from the server) that will push by page arrays of objects (the full dataset will be loaded in background).
+* a pagination manager
-## Configuration
+## Meta description
-The configuration property is an object describing the pivot grid objects as measure or dimensions and their links with the data set properties.
+The meta  property is an object describing the pivot grid objects as measure or dimensions and their links with the data set properties.
 ### Accessors
 Accessors are used to get the appropriate values from the data set.
 They can be :